 It’s springtime Houston!
 Time for outdoor patios, flower fields and collecting on the harvest of all your favorite fruits!
 Pick your heart out this spring at these forever fields in and around Houston!

 Open year-round for blackberry, strawberry, and citrus fruit-picking, depending on the season, Froberg is far-and-away most famous for its strawberries.
-Their Strawberry Festival is currently on-going.
-On Saturdays and Sundays until April 24, visitors can pick strawberries by the pound ($3.25), or by the bucket ($1.50).
+While their Strawberry Festival has since ended, strawberry season at the farm continues until late May wherein visitors can pick strawberries by the pound ($3.25), or by the bucket ($1.50).
 Other attractions for the Strawberry Festival include a Bee Coaster, Apple Blaster, Paintball Gallery, snack bar, bakery, and more.

 📍3601 Hwy 6, Alvin, TX 77511

-Located in Spring, Atkinson Farm is open daily from 10 am to 6 pm Monday through Saturday, and from 10 am to 2 pm on Sundays.
+Located in Spring, Atkinson Farm is open daily from 10 am to 5 pm Monday through Friday, from 10 am to 4:30 pm on Saturdays, and from 10 am to pm on Sundays.
 From now until May, visitors can pick their own strawberries or purchase the loot in their store.
 Come summertime, the farm yields an assortment of blackberries, watermelon, and cantaloupe.

 📍3217 Spring Cypress Rd, Spring, TX 77388

 Planted in Grangerland, just outside Houston city limits, Blakelock’s Berries is a 15-acre, pesticide-free, family farm.
-In mid-May, the farm opens its harvest up to the public when in which visitors can pick their own blackberries and blueberries.
+In mid-May, the farm opens its harvest up to the public when in which visitors can pick their own blackberries and blueberries into the end of June.
+Berries are priced at $4 per pound.

 📍15501-15735 FM 3083, Conroe, TX 77302

-You-pick-it fruits and vegetables at Berryland Farms of Texas runs from mid May to mid July.
+You-pick-it fruits and vegetables at Berryland Farms of Texas kicks off Mother’s Day weekend.
 Here, visitors can take their pick of blueberries, blackberries, tomatoes and other vegetables, before picnicking in the shade.
+The farm is open from 8 am to 4 pm Tuesdays through Saturdays.

 📍 2877 FM 1941 Rd.
 Winnie, Texas, 77665.